-‘Detectorists’ Theme Music: BBC Four comedy series soundtrack and singer details.
+‘Detectorists’ Theme Music: Here are the BBC Four comedy series soundtrack and singer details.

 Far from being just another TV theme tune, simply added as something to play over the credits, Flynn’s distinctive voice and guitar instantly grab your attention.
 If you’re anything like me, one of your first thoughts may have been ‘I’d like to hear more of that’.
 If that is the case, you can listen to the full song in the video above.
 The track is also available to purchase online via download.

-Once again joining writer and star Mackenzie Crook will be fellow cast members Toby Jones, Aimee Ffion-Edwards and Rachael Stirling.
-Having gotten so close last time, will the guys finally get their hands on that illusive Saxon gold?
+Once again joining writer and star Mackenzie Crook will be fellow cast members Toby Jones, Aimee Ffion-Edwards, and Rachael Stirling.
+Having gotten so close last time, will the guys finally get their hands on that elusive Saxon gold?